Select Page

 You now have an empty webpage we can start coding in!

-Your file/folder structure should appear as above.
+Your file/folder structure should appear like the image to the left.
 There should be a root folder named lastName_site.
-Inside that folder should contain two folders, css & js, and a file named index.html
+Inside that folder should contain two folders, css & js, and a file named index.html (index may appear differently depending on your default settings)

 HTML Document Structure